 It was late, 2:30 or so in the morning.
 There was a deep fog surrounding the pillars of the old Hacienda.
 As the truck lumbered down the uneven gravel drive the lights of the 18 wheeler bounced with each dip in the road, many still filled with water from the recent rain.
 Trees of poplar stood tall but leafless, like sentinels guarding the way, casting shadows that moved and danced with the bounding and dipping flashes of the headlights creating a surreal scene of ethereal creatures floating and falling, appearing and disappearing as each tree exposed was passed and forgotten.

-Petro, the truck driver open his door and stepped first onto the mettle grating below the door, his boots, handmade of alligator skins slightly glimmered from the still shinning beams of the headlights that reflected off the terra-cotta tile flooring and the plaster walls.
-Petro was delivering his bi weekly load of ore from a mine near agua-calliente, a mine that produced a variety of metals including trace amounts of gold, silver but mostly copper.
+Petro, the truck driver open his door and stepped first onto the metal grating below the door, his boots, handmade of alligator skins slightly glimmered from the still shinning beams of the headlights that reflected off the terra-cotta tile flooring and the plaster walls.
+Petro was delivering his bi-weekly load of ore from a mine near agua-Caliente, a mine that produced a variety of metals including trace amounts of gold, silver but mostly copper.
 His duty was to drop the trailer, leave his bill of lading and go home.